Clinic students with client; Maxine Latremoille

 How Social Work Helps Lawyers Prepare Case Narratives

 “I see it as my role as a social worker to help the legal interns synthesize the full story of Jason into our case narrative,” says Latremoille.
 Social workers bring social work knowledge and tools such as trauma-informed care, motivational interviewing, and strengths-based perspectives.

 “From a trauma-informed perspective, social workers understand that our clients have had many rough experiences that contribute to where they are in life today,” says Aviles.
 “Therefore, we must focus on his or her strengths and resiliency to assist them in obtaining the change in life that they are seeking to better themselves.”

 Social workers also contribute to more substantial systemic change.
 Aviles is helping Robert Latham, one of the faculty in the clinic, in analyzing how a child's monthly allowance is affected by his or her behavior in group homes, as well as the multiple placement changes a child goes through before he or she refuses placements.

-“It is important for social workers to be more involved in advocacy at the local, state, and national level so that we can positively affect change for our clients and our communities,” Aviles says.
+“It is important for social workers to be more involved in advocacy at the local, state, and national level so that we can positively effect change for our clients and our communities,” Aviles says.